Welcome to Year 2

 We will also be posting a variety of website links for Extra-Curricular Learning – children have asked for virtual tours of museums and art galleries, while Joe Wicks is hosting body workouts for children.
 There will be a variety of options which will hopefully keep your children busy.

 We have also uploaded a 'Daily Home Learning Timetable' to help you with child's home learning and daily routine.This is only a guidance and does not have to always be followed.
-The timetable could be change depending on the weekly activities the children are given at home.
+The timetable could be changed depending on the weekly activities the children are given at home.

 REMEMBER TO BE STAY SAFE AND AT HOME!